 Machairas Monastery, situated in the Troodos mountains, is renowned for its sacred icon of the Virgin Mary.
 There is a peaceful ambiance with religious artwork adorning its walls.
 Explore the monastery’s grounds, including its church and chapels, and learn about its spiritual significance to the island’s Orthodox Christian community.
 You can read more about the story of the monastery in my Cyprus monasteries post.

-?Address: Machairas Monastery, Lazanias 2618, Troodos Mountains, Cyprus.
+📍Address: Machairas Monastery, Lazanias 2618, Troodos Mountains, Cyprus.

-Further reading: 12 Must-See Monasteries in Cyprus.
+Further reading: 20 Most Important & Significant Monasteries in Cyprus.

 28. Cape Greco